HarrisFauntleroy/blog/README.md

 _Please refer to the package.json for additional details and scripts._

+## Trunk-Based Development and Git Hooks

+This repository adopts a **Trunk-Based Development** approach to encourage:

+- Short-lived branches or direct trunk modifications
+- Frequent merges
+- High collaboration among developers

+### Automated Git Hooks

+To maintain code quality, we've set up automated Git hooks that perform the following tasks before any `git push` operation:

+- **Linting**: Enforces a consistent code style across the codebase.
+- **Formatting**: Applies standardized code formatting.
+- **Testing**: Executes all unit tests to catch regressions and errors at an early stage.
+- **Building**: Compiles the code and bundles all assets to ensure everything is set up correctly.

+This automation helps keep our codebase clean, stable, and error-free.

 ## Contributing 🤝

 If you'd like to contribute, please see our